-Narcotic addiction leads to real changes in certain areas of the brain.
-Prescription drug addiction alters the circuits responsible for mood and "reward" behaviors.
+Opioid addiction leads to changes in certain areas of your brain.
+It alters the circuits that handle mood and reward behavior.

 - Craving for drugs

 - Chills and goosebumps (the origin of the phrase "cold turkey")